About Talonbooks

 Principal Accomplishments

-We have more than 600 titles in print, and Talon books have received well over 300 awards.
-We have built and continue to keep in print one of the finest and most diverse literary lists in Canada.
+With more than 800 titles in print, Talonbooks has received over 300 awards.
+We have built and keep in print one of the finest and most diverse literary lists in Canada.

 Role in Canadian Publishing

-Talon’s dedication to the publication of more than five decades of excellent Canadian literary work, created through an unbroken line of internal mentorship and succession of ownership in the company, has earned our publishing house the privilege of being one of the pre-eminent independent Anglophone literary presses in Canada.
-We are the only one of the pioneering “first generation” of Canadian literary publishers of the 1960s to have consistently maintained our success and independence over the past 50 years.
-We are Canada’s largest independent publisher of drama; publish more translations from Québec than any other; and publish more Indigenous voices than any other Canadian publisher with the exception of First Nations publisher Theytus Books.
+Talonbooks’ dedication to the publication of more than five decades of excellent literary work has earned our publishing house the privilege of being one of the pre-eminent independent Anglophone literary presses in Canada.
+Talon is one of the pioneering “first generation” of Canadian literary publishers of the 1960s, consistently maintaining our success and independence over the past fifty-eight years.
+We are one of Canada’s largest independent publishers of drama and poetry; have a long history of publishing translations from Quebec; and maintain one of the largest lists of Indigenous voices.

 Brief History